Trying to navigate the minefield of laundry detergents with a gluten intolerance is a tough job.

-Earth Breeze is Leaping Bunny certified, proving their formula to be cruelty free and vegan.
+Earth Breeze is Leaping Bunny certified, proving its formula to be cruelty free and vegan.

 Being affordable yet effective is one of the most important qualities in a household laundry detergent.
 Earth Breeze costs only $0.33 per wash, which drops to $0.20 per wash with subscription.
 They also offer free shipping and a full money-back guarantee if you’re not satisfied.

-What sets them apart is their eagerness to help the environment.
-Besides their efforts in making the brand sustainable and eco-friendly, they participate in charities, ocean cleanups, and tree plantings.
+What sets Earth Breeze apart is its eagerness to help the environment.
+Besides its efforts in making the brand sustainable and eco-friendly, it participates in charities, ocean cleanups, and tree plantings.
 Earth Breeze is willing to donate 10 sheets to underprivileged communities of your choosing with every purchase.

 Signing up means you will be impacting the lives of people who need your help.

-In addition, as a part of 1% for the Planet and We Are Neutral, Earth Breeze offsets its carbon footprint significantly.
-They participate in several earth-friendly activities and dedicate 1% of their annual revenue to such ventures.
+In addition, as a part of 1% for the Planet and We Are Neutral, Earth Breeze offsets its carbon footprint significantly by participating in several earth-friendly activities and dedicating 1% of its annual revenue to such ventures.
 No other brand on this list actively contributes to making Earth a better place.

 Earth Breeze is a new name in the market, so some customers hesitate to swap their traditional laundry detergents with them.
-To their credit, many people have left positive and encouraging reviews on their website and social media channels.
+To its credit, many people have left positive and encouraging reviews on Earth Breeze’s website and social media channels.

 Earth Breeze offers a huge value for your money.
-They are 100% gluten free, sustainable, eco-friendly, cruelty free, and hypoallergenic.
-You can check out all their ingredients on their website since they have nothing to hide.
-They use only plant-based and nontoxic ingredients that clean away all the stains.
+It is 100% gluten free, sustainable, eco-friendly, cruelty free, and hypoallergenic.
+You can check out all its ingredients on its website since it has nothing to hide.
+Earth Breeze uses only plant-based and nontoxic ingredients that clean away even the toughest stains.